zhezhaozz/zhezhaozz.github.io/_projects/github.md

 ### Tutorial Material

 This tutorial will follow along the instruction on this [repository](https://github.com/zhezhaozz/git_tutorial).
-This repository was forked and modified from the git tutorial created by [romankouz](https://github.com/romankouz/git_tutorial).
+This repository was modified from the git tutorial created by [romankouz](https://github.com/romankouz/git_tutorial).